rcastillolpz/super-careers-forecast/README.md

 http://<docker ip>:5000/weather/london/yyyymmdd/hhmm/
 ```
 * Optional.
 If you prefer, you can run the app with **docker-composer**, so you will not have to use docker ip.
-If previous container is running, we should stop it before execute **docker-composer**:
+If previous container is running, you should stop it before execute **docker-composer**:
 ```
 docker stop <container id>
 ```